 The majority of central government debt instruments since 2008 have been issued in euro under Slovenian law and entered into a local clearing, settlement and depositary institution.
 For statistical and legal purposes, they are considered internal debt.
 The Notes contemplated in this Offering Circular will be classified as internal debt, and will therefore result in an increase in internal debt.

-The following table sets out central government debt by currency as at 31 December 2012 to 2015 and as at 30 September 2015 and 30 September 2016:
+The following table sets out central government debt by currency as at 31 December 2012 to 2016: